-If the school has to use reasonable sanctions to punish a child, parents should support the actions of the school.
+If the school has to use reasonable sanctions with a child, parents should support the actions of the school.
 If parents have any concern about the way that their child has been treated, they should initially contact the class teacher.
-If the concern remains, they should contact the school governors.
+If the concern remains, they should contact the Headteacher followed by the school governors.
 If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.

 It is the school's policy to welcome the interest and close involvement of parents.
-Parents have free access to the school building but are encouraged to make an appointment if they have a specific matter to discuss with the Headteacher or the teaching staff.
+Parents are encouraged to make an appointment if they have a specific matter to discuss with the Headteacher or teaching staff.
 The development of positive behaviour patterns and self-discipline is seen to be a gradual process which importantly begins at home.
 We hope that parents will support the school's behaviour policy.